McGill-NLP/unequal-unlearning/README.md

 ```
 You can also turn these evaluations by editing ```config/unlearn.yaml```

+## Datasets

+1. We release the code to sample biography datasets for the GPT-2 experiments.
+The dataset can be created by running the `biographies.ipynb` notebook, which randomly samples a new dataset and uploads it to huggingface.
+We refrain from publically releasing the datasets we use following [[privacy concerns]](https://physics.allen-zhu.com/faq#h.302roqlyumwu) raised by the original authors.

 ## Finetuning GPT2

 the gpt2_bios.py and the config/gpt_train.yaml file contains the code for finetuning GPT2 on the fake biographies and questions.
 For GPU-parallel training, use